AraBlocks/ara-contracts/README.md

   - `did` - `DID` of the content to change ownership for
   - `password` - Password of the staged owner
   - `newOwnerDid` - `DID` of the owner to transfer ownership to
-  - `estimate` - Should transaction be sent or just estimate cost
+  - `estimate` - optional flag to check cost of setPrice

 ```js
 const did = 'did:ara:a51aa651c5a28a7c0a8de007843a00dcd24f3cc893522d3fb093c2bb7a323785'